 Again, most countries, outside the western world, don’t have huge safety nets to help those who lose their income or livelihood.
 You, as an individual or collectively as a congregation, can share your finances with a sister in Haiti who would then be able to buy a little portable stove to make bread to sell by the side of the road instead of working long hours in a factory for pennies a day.
 There may be a sister-in-Christ in sub-Sahara Africa having to raise her 5 nieces and nephews because their parents died of AIDS, and we can help her.
 Some brethren may seriously need dental work or eyeglasses.
 You may know safe, trusted sources where the monies will be spent as intended by the givers.

 I’m fully aware that many of our brethren right now are living this life of love and good works as new creatures in Christ.
-They are helping the poor as a way of life and at the same time helping those who are truly laboring in the word like Paul did (Phil.
+They and others in their congregations are helping the poor as a way of life and at the same time helping those who are truly laboring in the word like Paul did (Phil.
 4:16).
 Many have sacrificed for the needs of others and are continuing to do so.
 They are being Spirit-led and filled with love.
 Individual brethren are supplementing the incomes of those on fixed incomes.
 Children are being mentored.
 The sick are being visited and cared for.
 God sees your kind acts and He is glorified in them.

 There is an example of something like this in the book of Acts of a woman who was full of love and good works.
 Her name was Dorcas (also called Tabitha).
 In Acts 9:36-41 we read how after she died all the widows came to Peter showing him the tunics and garments she had made for them.
 Her giving to the widows was out of love.
 She wasn’t part of a ladies church subcommittee making clothes to enhance the local churches’ public image.
 It wasn’t done to bolster a weak ego, so she could “give testimony as to what the Lord was doing” through her so everyone could see what a good person she was.
 It wasn’t a type of penance where she did a lot of good deeds to make up for the bad ones.
 She did it out of love, pure and simple.
 That’s what gleanings are.